Gauge coupling unification in a minimal non-supersymmetric $E_6$ GUT

 In the present study, we propose a non-supersymmetric $E_6$ GUT in its minimal version, as an unified theory to focus on some of these issues.
 The novel feature of the present work is that the proposed model, guided by TeV-scale extended SM scenario and GUT threshold corrections, is consistent with proton lifetime bound even in absence of any intermediate symmetry.
-Unlike the existing GUT models with threshold effects ~\cite{Babu:2015bna,Schwichtenberg:2018cka,Chakrabortty:2019fov,Dash:2020jlc}, the proposed model shows that, the threshold corrections to the unification mass, is controlled by superheavy gauge bosons only, thereby minimising the uncertainty of the GUT predictions.
-Further it has the potential to address flavor-physics anomalies, Muon $g-2$ anomaly and light neutrino masses.
+Unlike the existing GUT models with threshold effects \cite{Babu:2015bna,Schwichtenberg:2018cka,Chakrabortty:2019fov,Dash:2020jlc}, the proposed model shows that, the threshold corrections to the unification mass, is controlled by superheavy gauge bosons only, thereby minimising the uncertainty of the GUT predictions.
+Further it has the potential to address flavor-physics anomalies, muon $g-2$ anomaly and light neutrino masses.

-This letter is organized as follows.
+This paper is organized as follows.
 In sec-2, the key ingredients of the proposed model has been described taking into account the renormalization group effects.
 In the next section, we focus on the uncertainty for the unification mass and the GUT coupling due to threshold effects in tune with the predictions for proton lifetime.
-The subsequent section is devoted to the phenomenological prediction with reference to the neutrino mass, B-physics anomalies and the muon anomalous magnetic moment.
+The subsequent section is devoted to the phenomenological prediction with reference to the neutrino mass and flavor physics anomalies.
 The concluding section briefly focuses on the salient features of the model.

 {\bf 2.
 Model framework:} The fundamental representation of $E_6$ i.e., the $27_F$ provides unified picture of SM plus additional particles as,

 where, the numbers inside parenthesis are quantum numbers under SM gauge group $(SU(3)_C, SU(2)_L, U(1)_Y)$.